lightning/bolts/01-messaging.md

 In various places in the protocol we use a `tlv` format.
 This is always of form:

-* [`1`:`type`]
+* [`var_int`:`type`]
 * [`var_int`:`length`]
 * [`length`:`value`]

 The `type` byte is never 0 (in some circumstances this can indicate the termination of the `tlv` stream).
-The `length` field uses the bitcoin
-encoding: less than 253 are single-byte lengths, 253 is followed by a two-byte length, and 254 is followed by a four-byte length.
+The `type` and `length` fields use the bitcoin CompactSize encoding: fields less than 253 are single-byte, 253 is followed by a two-byte field, and 254 is followed by a four-byte field.
 255 is invalid.
-The `value` depends entirely on the `type` and context.
+The `value` depends entirely on the `type` and context, though we explicitly allow `length` to be reduced for small integers.

 ### Requirements

 The sending node:
   - MUST NOT set `type` to 0.
+  - MUST use the shortest possible representation for `type` and `length`
   - MUST order `tlv` in ascending type, length and value.
+  - if the `type` indicates that `value` is an integer:
+    - MUST NOT set `length` greater than 8.
+	- MAY truncate leading zeroes from `value` by shortening `length`.

 The receiving node:
   - if `type` is unknown: